anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 # Introduction

-BRSKI, as defined in {{RFC8995}}, specifies a solution for secure automated zero-touch bootstrapping of pledges /* Bro: ich würde durchgängig BRSKI Terminoligie verwenden*/ in an operational domain.
+BRSKI, as defined in {{RFC8995}}, specifies a solution for secure automated zero-touch bootstrapping of pledges <!-- Bro: ich würde durchgängig BRSKI Terminoligie verwenden-->
+in an operational domain.
 This includes the discovery of the registrar in the target domain, time synchronization, and the exchange of security information necessary to establish trust between a pledge and the domain, and vice versa.